Lie models of homotopy automorphism monoids and classifying fibrations: Derivations models of evaluation fibrations

 \begin{corollary} The realization of the cdgl morphism

 has the homotopy type of the fibration

 \end{corollary}

 Recall from \S\ref{prelimi} that given $M$ any cdgl, $M^0$ stands for its connected cover, or equivalently, its component at the MC element $0$. \begin{proof} This is an immediate application of Proposition \ref{escapa} and the isomorphism (\ref{isoimp}). \end{proof} We finish by describing, also in terms of derivations, the homotopy long exact sequence of the evaluation fibration.
-For it, fix a pointed map $f\colon X\to\langle L\rangle$ as the base point of both $\map_f^*(X\langle L \rangle)$ and $\map_f(X,\langle L\rangle)$
+For it, fix a pointed map $f\colon X\to\langle L\rangle$ as the base point of both, $\map_f^*(X,\langle L \rangle)$ and $\map_f(X,\langle L\rangle)$

-On the other hand, let $\varphi\colon L'\to L$ the cdgl morphism whose homotopy class in $\{L',L\}$ identifies the pointed homotopy class $[f]^*$.
-Recall again that, by Remark \ref{remark} and in the orbit set $\{L',L\}/H_0(L)$, this morphism correspond to free homotopy class $[f]$.
+On the other hand, let $L'$ be a Lie model of $X$ and let $\varphi\colon L'\to L$ be a cdgl morphism whose homotopy class in $\{L',L\}$ identifies the pointed homotopy class $[f]^*$.
+Recall again that, by Remark \ref{remark}, this morphism correspond to the free homotopy class $[f]$ in the orbit set $\{L',L\}/H_0(L)$.
 Consider the twisted chain complex

 which has $\derr_\varphi(L',L)$ as subcomplex and